Digitaler-Impfnachweis/certification-apis/README.md

 # Certification API Documentation

-this repository contains documentation for certification endpoints for the vaccinationn issuer.
+This repository contains documentation for certification endpoints for the vaccinationn issuer.

 - [ubirch-certify-api.yaml](ubirch-certify-api.yaml) - certification endpoints